catalyst-cooperative/pudl-catalog/README.md

 See the notebook included in this repository for more details.

+### Import Intake Catalogs

+The `pudl_catalog` registers as an available data source within Intake when it's installed, so you can grab it from the top level Intake catalog.
+To see what data sources are available within the catalog you turn it into a list (yes this is weird).

 ```py
 # Environment variables that tell Intake where to find and cache data
 os.environ["PUDL_INTAKE_CACHE"] = str(Path.home() / ".cache/intake-pudl")